FusionAuth/fusionauth-site/site/_posts/2020-04-15-whats-new-in-oauth-2-1.md

 Make sure your OAuth server is doing to following:
 * Using PKCE whenever you use the Authorization Code grant. ([FusionAuth highly recommends using PKCE.](https://fusionauth.io/docs/v1/tech/oauth/#example-authorization-code-grant))
 * Make sure that your redirect URIs are compared using exact string matches, not wildcard or substring matching.
 (FusionAuth has you covered: ["URLs that are not authorized [configured in the application] may not be utilized in the redirect_uri"](https://fusionauth.io/docs/v1/tech/core-concepts/applications#oauth).)
 * Make sure bearer tokens are never present in the query string.
-(FusionAuth doesn’t support access tokens in the query string other than in the Implict Grant.
+(FusionAuth doesn’t support access tokens in the query string other than in the Implicit Grant.
 But you shouldn’t be using that anyway.)
 * Limit your refresh tokens to make sure they are not abused.
 (FusionAuth forces refresh tokens be tied to the client to which the refresh token was sent, but doesn’t, as of now, follow the cryptographic signing behavior outlined in the OAuth 2.1 draft.)

 ## Future directions